Scottish-Tech-Army/Volunteer-app/README.md

     > Expo CLI installation:
     > once installed the previous requirements - run the command terminal and type: **npm install --global expo-cli**

 4. Ensure that you have read through https://reactnative.dev/docs/environment-setup
+5. Make sure that you have Android 10 installed and not higher.
+6.
 ​
 # Setup